Sobrescobio: History

 Human settlement in the area dates to prehistoric times.
 Some Hill Forts (at Agues (Soto de Agues), Campiellos and Corona de Castro) also Dolmen (at Pumarín, Unqueru, Campu La Braña und Monte Caón) are open to visitors.

 The Romans built some bridges along the Rio Nalon.

 In the Middle Ages the area was held by the Order of Santiago.
 In 1528 Philip II sold Sobrescobio for the price of 600,000 Maravedí to the Benedictine Monastery of San Vicente of Oviedo.
 To this occasion dates the first documented use of the town's name.
 Later in the 16th century it became an autonomous possession of the Spanish crown.

 During the Peninsular War General Jean Pierre François Bonet passed through Sobrescobio on the way to the Battle of Salamanca.

 Economics

 Agriculture dominated the area until the 19th century.
 The chestnuts from Sobrescobio where well known in Spain.
-Falling prices and the industrial expansion in Oviedo and Gijon caused an exodus from Sobrescobio.
+Falling prices and the industrial expansion in Oviedo and Gijón caused an exodus from Sobrescobio.
 Regional tourism is expanding, attracting those who appreciate nature and silence.